jmcnamara/XlsxWriter/dev/docs/source/worksheet.rst

    :type  last_col:    int
    :type  options:     dict

+   :raises OverlappingRange: if the range overlaps a previous merge or table range.

    :returns:  0: Success.
    :returns: -1: Row or column is out of worksheet bounds.
    :returns: -2: Incorrect parameter or option.